Atharva747/ArbitrageChecker/README.md

 R[i1,i2] * R[i2,i3] * ... * R[ik,i1] > 1

 Solution: Take the negative log values of the weights and apply Bellman-Ford algorithm for shortest paths in order to find whether there exists a negative weight cycle.
-If there is a negative weight cycle, then are discrepancies in the conversion rates and the trader can make a profit.
+If there is a negative weight cycle, there are discrepancies in the conversion rates and the trader can make a profit.